The Comprehensive

 School mobile app

 Sometimes, it’s not convenient to go to a brand’s website to get information.
 Many of us make daily use of our smartphone apps instead.
-In fact, today 15% of Americans are "smartphone-only" internet users.
-Out of these households, one in three families are below the poverty line.
+In fact, today one in three families are below the poverty line.
 That means for some families in your district, your school app is the primary source for information.

 Most districts think that just getting a new website is enough to connect with families and compete.
 The problem is, people spend the majority of their time online in mobile apps, not in their browsers.
 That’s why having a school app is an essential channel in your school communications strategy.